pustoym/pustoym/README.md

 # Matvei Pustovalov

-I am a frontend developer in love with user interfaces with knowledge of performance marketing, SEO, typography and layout for web, text editing in informational style (so far only in my native Russian).
+Conceptual web-developer in love with user interfaces with knowledge of performance marketing, SEO, typography and layout for web, text editing in informational style (so far only in my native Russian).

 <!--
 **pustoym/pustoym** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.